Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: The Model

 The Higgs sector consists of four $SU(2)$ doublets:

-The $H_{LQ}$ and $H_{RQ}$ interact specifically with quarks, while $H_{Ll}$ and $H_{Rl}$ only have leptonic interactions.
-The neutral components of the two $SU(2)_{R/L}$ Higgs doublets acquire non-zero vacuum expectation values (VEV) to break the LRSM symmetry down to $U(1)_{QED}$.
+Under the $Z_2$ symmetry, the singlet leptons $E_L,~E_R,~ N_L,~ N_R$, and the lepton specific scalar doublets $H_{Ll}$ and $H_{Rl}$ are odd, while the rest are all even.
+The $Z_2$ charge assignments allow the $H_{LQ}$ and $H_{RQ}$ to interact specifically with quarks, while $H_{Ll}$ and $H_{Rl}$ only have leptonic interactions.
+The neutral components of the two $SU(2)_{R/L}$ Higgs doublets acquire non-zero vacuum expectation values (VEV) to break the LRSM symmetry down to $U(1)_{\rm QED}$.
 The VEVs are given as